iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - [PointCloudDisplaySettings.edlMixWts1]($common) specifies a weighting value (a floating point number between 0 and 1 inclusive) to apply to the full image when combining it with the half and quarter sized ones; this only applies if edlMode is "full".
 This defaults to 1.0.
 - [PointCloudDisplaySettings.edlMixWts2]($common) specifies a weighting value (a floating point number between 0 and 1 inclusive) to apply to the half image when combining it with the full and quarter sized ones; this only applies if edlMode is "full".
 This defaults to 0.5.
 - [PointCloudDisplaySettings.edlMixWts4]($common) specifies a weighting value (a floating point number between 0 and 1 inclusive) to apply to the full image when combining it with the full and half sized ones; this only applies if edlMode is "full".
 This defaults to 0.25.

+### Smooth viewport resizing

+Previously, when a [Viewport]($frontend)'s canvas was resized there would be a delay of up to one second during which the viewport's contents would appear stretched or squished, before they were redrawn to match the new canvas dimensions.
+This was due to the unavailability of [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) in some browsers.
+Now that `ResizeObserver` is supported by all major browsers, we are able to use it to make the contents of the viewport update smoothly during a resize operation.

 ## Deprecations